 Cap rivets are made up of two pieces, a cap and a post.
 They are usually used to connect two objects together.
 I love to use them as a pop of metal in my designs, but when I am working with thin leather or metal, the larger caps do not set properly.
 The posts are often too long for just one layer of material, and they get crushed or are offset when set in thin materials.

 However, by using the cap only, you can add that pop of metal without these frustrations.
 Place the cap through a tight-fitting hole in your material.
 Lay the cap head on the concave side of your setting block and slightly flare the tube on the back of the cap with a flaring cone or dapping punch.
 Use your chasing hammer to gently flatten the tube as you would a tube rivet.
 This works best on materials that have no stretch. —MC

 Inspired to work with leather?
 Ready to see how fun it is to add leather to your metal jewelry making?
-Get Melissa’s two leather jewelry-making DVDs, Intro to Leather Jewelry Making and Intermediate Leather Jewelry Making, along with her Basic Leatherworking Collection for Metal Jewelry Makers for endless possibilities.
+Get Melissa’s two leather jewelry-making videos, Intro to Leather Jewelry Making and Intermediate Leather Jewelry Making for endless possibilities.

 Read Leather Jewelry Making: Tips, Basics and Beyond with Leather Jewelry Artist Melissa Cable for more from Melissa.

 Melissa Cable is the founder of the Create Recklessly line of leather jewelry-making tools and supplies and is the author of Spotlight on Wire, Metal Jewelry in Bloom, and Beautiful Leather Jewelry.
 She is a frequent contributor to Step by Step Wire Jewelry magazine and a great leather project can be found in the May/June 2016 issue of Lapidary Journal’s Jewelry Artist.